Capital Planning & Budget

 While the portfolio of UW System facilities includes buildings from the mid-1800s, approximately 70% were constructed in the last 40 to 50 years.
 Most of these buildings were built to 30-year life expectancy standards and are in need of significant maintenance and renovation.

 The University of Wisconsin System has made significant investments to meet maintenance needs through biennial capital budgets in recent years however, a backlog continues to grow.
 In order to address this backlog, the state and universities are investing in major remodeling projects of entire facilities.

 The quality of education depends on careful integration of academic, financial, and facilities planning.
 Long-range physical planning for the universities of the University of Wisconsin System is an ongoing process that is designed to provide appropriate facilities in response to the dynamic environment of higher education.
-Each university has a long-range Campus Master Plan that defines overall land use patterns, identifies potential phased construction needs, and serves as an illustration to ensure cohesive, aesthetic development that is compatible with the community and the environment.
+Each university has a campus master plan that defines overall land use patterns, identifies potential phased construction needs, and serves as an illustration to ensure cohesive, aesthetic development that is compatible with the community and the environment.

 The six year campus physical development plan aids the university by identifying long‑term program directions and describing their effect on the institution's facilities needs.
 The UW System Physical Development Plan is created to satisfy the requirements of Sections 16.84(6) and 13.48(6) of the Wisconsin Statutes.

 The UW System Office of Capital Planning and Budget is responsible for formulating a biennial capital budget request for consideration by the Board of Regents.
-Once approved by the Regents, the budget request is submitted to the Department of Administration’s Division of State Facilities (DSF).
+Once approved by the Regents, the budget request is submitted to the Department of Administration’s Division of Facilities Development (DFD).
 The division prepares a capital budget request for all state agencies and introduction by the Governor in the biennial budget process.